Clinics & Additional Services

 The clinic is run under the supervision of the community midwifery team for routine antenatal care on a Tuesday.
 If you are pregnant, please speak to us here at the surgery at a suitable time to allow us to book you in for the midwives.
 The midwives will subsequently contact you to discuss your antenatal care.
 You may also wish to see a doctor in the early stages of your pregnancy for advice regarding matters such as taking folic acid tablets, diet, smoking and lifestyle.

 The clinic is aimed for patients with a diagnosis of asthma.
 Patients are reviewed by the practice nurse annually to ensure their asthma is optimally controlled and they are prescribed the most appropriate inhaler treatment.
-The nurse is available every Monday and Wednesday by appointment only.
+The nurse is available by appointment only.

 The health visitor and doctor are available in this clinic, which is for well babies only.
 The baby clinic is held every Wednesday of each month between 1.30pm-3.00pm by appointment only and aims to check baby’s progress, discussing feeding problems and examinations.